-Don’t move them when they’re burning.
+Do not move them when they are burning.
 Extinguish candles before moving them.
 Also, don’t let anything fall into the hot wax like matchsticks.

-Don’t leave them burning.
+Do not leave them burning.
 Extinguish candles before you leave a room.
 Never go to sleep with a candle still burning.
-And never leave a burning candle or oil burner in a child’s bedroom.
+And never leave a burning candle or oil burner in a childs bedroom.

 Use a snuffer or a spoon to put them out.
-It’s safer than blowing them, which can send sparks and hot wax flying.
+It is safer than blowing them out which can send sparks and hot wax flying.

-Double check they’re out.
-Candles that have been put out can go on smouldering and start a fire.
-Make sure they’re completely out.
+Double check they are out.
+Candles that have been put out can go on smouldering.